LyuChangle2006/LyuChangle2006.github.io/_pages/about.md

 I was the teaching assistant of Mathematical Analysis B1 in autumn semester of 2024(for more, see [Teaching Assistant](https://lyuchangle2006.github.io/TeachingAssistant/)).
 During 2025 spring semester, I'm now participating in the _Enhanced Program for Graduate Study_ at **BICMR, PKU**.

-One can check [Notes](https://lyuchangle2006.github.io/Notes/) for notes that I made(basically hand-written) in various courses and topics.
+One can check the [notes](https://lyuchangle2006.github.io/Notes/) that I made(basically hand-written) when learning some mathematics.
 Also one can contact me by email(lcl20060401lcl@mail.ustc.edu.cn) or QQ(2732992857).